Backbase/bb-fuel/README.md

 - Notifications on global target group
 - Conversations per user

-Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.entitlements` to `false`
+Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.access.control` to `false`

 ## How to run data loader
 1. Provision an [Autoconfig](https://backbase.atlassian.net/wiki/x/94BtC) environment based on `dbs` or `dbs-microservices` stack with **at least** the following capabilities (based on default configuration: